Thursday 28th November 2019

 ‘Our Pink Depot: The Gay Underground FLO-N202-236000000-TRK-MST-00002-SAY-HELLO-WAVE-GOODBYE-KEN-NIE-BPS’ continues the artist’s interest in producing artwork that begins with the unfinished business of past social movements, and the challenges of revisiting the demands and energies that these movements created.
 The book builds a depot from the collected voices of current and former workers whose jobs mean they have occupied or will occupy the same places, above or below ground.

-Alongside the book a poster will be displayed along the Underground’s Northern line stations.
+Alongside the book a poster was displayed along the Underground’s Northern line stations.
 This poster features a print, made in the tunnels, using the final hours of sunlight before the new structures were sealed.
 Bringing together archival materials with scraps of new Tube track, the posters also feature words from an event in which Wakeford and the Tunnelling Manager led LGBTQ Northern line driver operators and station train managers down the tunnels for the first time.
 This ‘Historic Trackwalk’ permitted LGBTQ staff to be the first drivers down the tunnels, in recognition of the local history above ground.

 These artworks follow the format developed in Wakeford’s previous work which brings together speech and song to accompany archival and historical material, including artworks shown at the Barbican, Glasgow International, Focal Point Gallery, British Film Institute, Wellcome Collection Lates.

 To coincide with the book launch a new public performance was staged at Matt’s Gallery’s new location in Nine Elms.

 Our Pink Depot: The Gay Underground FLO-N202-236000000-TRK-MST-00002-SAY-HELLO-WAVE-GOODBYE-KEN-NIE-BPS by Nina Wakeford is published by Book Works in association with Art on the Underground in an edition of 1,000,156pp, full colour throughout, with a soft cover witih foil blocking.
 Designed by Fraser Muggeridge Studio.
 ISBN: 978 1 912570 06 5